-In Solihull the aim is that every setting will be of high quality, and early years foundation stage (EYFS) settings will achieve a 'good' or 'outstanding' Ofsted inspection outcome, as outlined in the Ofsted compliance and inspection handbooks such as the Ofsted Early Years Inspection Handbook.
+In Solihull, the aim is that every setting will be of high quality, and early years foundation stage (EYFS) settings will achieve a 'good' or 'outstanding' Ofsted inspection outcome, as outlined in the Ofsted compliance and inspection handbooks such as the Ofsted early years inspection handbook.
 Schools are also settings, and support will be available to maintained schools who have early years foundation stage (EYFS) children.
 Area SENCo support will target all schools and larger group provision.
+Early Years Inclusion Support Practitioners also support settings, such as child minders, to support children with SEND.